ATTORNEYS: MR RINALDI EROTICA

 He encouraged me to order all my favorites; oysters on the half shell, classic caesar salad, veal ala parmigiana with wild mushrooms.

 He raised his dark eyebrows and ordered a 1969 Chateau Lafite Rothschild.

 The Sommelier decanted it,

 “It tastes like roses,” I said.

-Mr. Rinaldi seemed pleased because he had just spent at least one hundred dollars on one bottle of wine!
+Mr. Rinaldi seemed pleased because he had just spent at least one hundred dollars on a bottle of wine!

 “What is it like being surrounded by all that precious art?”
 He asked.